longnca/best-of-blogs/README.md

 While data science overlaps with machine learning (ML) and artificial intelligence (AI), I've categorized the following blogs/websites separately.
 This indicates that their primary content centers on data science rather than ML/AI.
 - **[KDnuggets](https://www.kdnuggets.com/)** - A well-known platform in the data science community.
 (Note: **KD** stands for **K**nowledge **D**iscovery).
 Provides articles, tutorials, and news on topics like statistics, data science, ML, and AI contributed by various experts in the field.
 - **[Analytics Vidhya](https://www.analyticsvidhya.com/blog/?utm_source=feed)** - Another resourceful platform for data science enthusiasts and professionals.
 Features articles, tutorials, and case studies on data science, ML, and related topics, aimed to explain complex concepts in a digestible manner.
 - **[Towards Data Science](https://towardsdatascience.com/)** - A Medium publication with whopping 674K subscribers (as of September 2023).
-It offers a wide array of articles on data science, ML, and AI.
-It serves as a platform for individuals to share their insights, findings, and experiences within the data science community.
+Serves as a platform for individuals to share their insights, findings, and experiences within the data science community.

 ## Machine Learning (ML) and Artificial Intelligence (AI)
 Also covers deep learning.